Helping a Global Industry Association Break Through and Be Influential in Washington, D.C.

 Results

-Secured the votes of these 11 key members of Congress
+Helped secure the votes of 11 key members of Congress

 Don't Just take